sidjha/seed-api/README.md

 > Returns a Seed with the specified seed_id.

-* POST /seed/create?title=XXXX&link=YYYY&circle=ZZZZ&username=ABC123
+* POST /seed/create?title=XXXX&link=YYYY&circle=ZZZZ&username=ABC123&lat=xx.xx&lng=xx.xx

-> Create a new seed with the specified title and link in the specified circle.
+> Create a new seed with the specified title and link at the specified coordinates.

 * POST /seed/delete?seed_id=XXX